Create custom jobs to run a number of actions at set intervals.

 Configure a job to create an issue once every month.
 For example, as a project manager, I want to create an issue every month, reminding me to groom the backlog.

-Add a Name, such as Create an issue once per month.
+Add a short description for Note, such as Create an issue once per month.

 Select a user to run the script as.